rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### Exam results

+In this file you can check the results of your exam.
+If you forgot to send your answers via the form, please do so.

+- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Crim23exam1.examWithResultsAnon.csv">Exam results</a>

 ### Exam answers

 You can submit your answers to the exam via this link